Technigo/project-guess-who/README.md

 # Guess Who

-For this week project I have to create my own digital version of the old character guessing board game -> Guess Who?
+My digital version of the old character guessing board game -> Guess Who?
+I enjoyed working on this project even when sometimes it was hard to deal with challenges.
+After all, I built my own game for the first time!

 ## What I learned

-After this week struggles of solving problems I came to conclusion that it's better to ask for help sononer then later.
-It can save a lot of time and with that time I can do other things to my project.
+After this week's struggles of solving problems, I concluded that it's better to ask for help sooner than later.
+It can save a lot of time and with that time I can do other things for my project.
+After this week I realized how important Google and StackOverflow are to get help.

 Thanks to that project I've learned a lot about:
 - comparing two different object
 - use filter function to an array